Buttery Pecan Snowball Cookies

 Step 1: Prepare the cookie batter.
 Beat to combine the butter, sugar, vanilla, and almond extract.
 Add the salt and slowly, with your mixer on low speed, mix in the flour.
 Fold in the chopped pecans.

 Step 2: Roll and bake.
 Scoop out the dough, roll into 1-inch balls, and place the balls on prepared baking sheets at least 1 inch apart.
-Bake for 10 minutes, or until the bottom edges are light brown.
+Bake for 10 minutes, or until set.

 Tip: If the dough is difficult to work with, put it in the refrigerator to chill for 30 minutes or so.